Six Figures Under

 When my oldest was about 18 months old, I didn’t even have potty training on my radar.
 It didn’t dawn on me that she might be ready, until I saw one of her friends who was just a few months older start potty training.
 I decided I would jump in and give it a try as well.
 We had success!

-What really shocked me was that she was potty trained at night too.
+What really shocked me was that she was toilet trained at night too.
 We started her out with a diaper at night because that’s what we had seen others do, but having a diaper at night after having freedom during the day was insulting for her.
 She would take the diaper off at night, but still be dry in the morning.
 We decided to just let her wear her underwear to bed and she’s been dry ever since.
 She doesn’t even wake up in the night to go to the bathroom.

 We had a boy next.
 Everyone says that boys are harder to potty train and often do so at a later age than girls, but we had confidence in our little guy and gave it a try.
 Right around his second birthday, we was potty trained day and night.
 Unlike our daughter, he would wake up in the night when he needed to go to the bathroom (and still does).
 Once again I was pleasantly surprised.